 Skills, Traits and Characteristics Necessary for Success: Requires exceptional interpersonal skills, attention to detail, good problem-solving skills, solid communication skills and a high degree of organization.
 Creativity, flexibility, and enthusiasm, with a sincere interest in the natural environment or education is necessary.
 Must be able to prioritize and complete work tasks on time in a complex and dynamic workflow, have a positive attitude, excellent customer service skills, and a professional and courteous manner.
 Applicants must be able to pass a background check.

-Physical Demands: To perform the essential functions of the position, the following applies: requires standing, stretching, bending, walking, lifting and transporting a minimum of 50 pounds.
+Physical Demands: To perform the essential functions of the position, the following requirements apply: standing, stretching, bending, walking, lifting and transporting a minimum of 50 pounds.
 Must be able to climb stairs, be physically and mentally capable of performing multiple tasks under extended heavy pressure, and function in a fast-paced environment.

 Minimum age required: 18